People are more afraid of speaking in public than they are of dying.

 Why WRITE it down?

 Mark Victor Hanson, author of The One Minute Millionaire, said “Don’t think it.
-Ink it.” because he knew that when you write something down, you make a commitment to doing it.
+Ink it.” because he knew that when you write something down, you actually make a commitment (to yourself) to do it.

 Why keep it visible?